akeneo/pim-api-docs/content/php-client/resources/products.md

 ```

 ::: warning
 There is a limit on the maximum number of products that you can upsert in one time on server side.
+By default this limit is set to 100.
 :::

 You can get a complete description of the expected format and the returned format [here](/api-reference.html#get_products__code_).